-Below is a brief overview of some of the highlights from the page created in the previous topic.
+Below is a brief overview of some of the highlights from the page created in the previous lesson.
 For a more complete understanding of the code, you will have to read topics of interest in the DB2 Alphablox Information Center.

-The PresentBloxView.jsp file begins with the following line:
+The PresentBloxView.jsp file begins with the following line: <%@ taglib uri="bloxtld" prefix="blox" %>

-'''

-<%@ taglib uri="bloxtld" prefix="blox" %>

-'''

 This line is a JSP taglib directive that informs the server that you intend to use the Blox tag library.
 The uri is a pointer to the tag library descriptor file.
-The prefix value, defined as blox, tells the server to look for any tags on this page that begin with blox, then process the contents using the Blox tag library as defined in the tag library descriptor file.
+The prefix value, defined as blox, tells the server to process the contents of any tags on this page that begin with blox, by using the Blox tag library as defined in the tag library descriptor file.